qperfect-io/mimiqcircuits-python/docs/basics.rst

  ├── CX @ q1, q2
  └── CX @ q2, q3

-Bit States
+Bit Strings
 ==========

-We define *bit states* as the computational states of a multi qubit system in which each qubit state is determined.
+We define *bit strings* as the computational states of a multi qubit system in which each qubit string is determined.
 These states are often indicated by the notation

 .. math::

     \ket{01001010\cdots} \equiv \ket{0}\ket{1}\ket{0}\ket{0}\ket{1}\ket{0}\ket{1}\ket{0}\cdots.

-Each bit state is fully specified a string of zeros and ones, and hence they are sometimes also referred to as "bitstrings".
+Each bit string is fully specified a string of zeros and ones, and hence they are sometimes also referred to as "bitstrings".

-The set of all the possible bit states form an complete and orthogonal basis for the quantum state of a multiqubit system, meaning that an arbitrary quantum state of such system can be written as a sum over *bit states* with complex coefficients.
+The set of all the possible bit strings form an complete and orthogonal basis for the quantum state of a multiqubit system, meaning that an arbitrary quantum state of such system can be written as a sum over *bit strings* with complex coefficients.
 For example, for a 2 qubit system:

 .. math::